 Look for a high SEER number; the higher the number, the more efficient the system will be.
 A higher rated system will likely cost more, but that will reflect in lower energy bills.

 In this case, bigger doesn’t necessarily mean better.
 A system that is too large will struggle to remove the humidity from the indoor air, conversely, a unit that is too small won’t be able to cope, working at peak performance which will lead to increased wear and premature failure.

 Of course, just going out and buying the most expensive unit should mean that you are buying quality, but as technology (in general) improves, a lot of manufacturing processes have improved, this leads to reduced costs and better products, even at the lower end of the price scale.

-It is always worth talking through the options with a professional, at One Hour Heating & Air Conditioning® of Ramsey, we have performed thousands of installations over the years.
+It is always worth talking through the options with a professional, at Northern's One Hour Heating & Air Conditioning®, we have performed thousands of installations over the years.